dfelinto/blender-manual/manual/modifiers/generate/booleans.rst

 - The line at which this modifier is calculated is delimited by the first tangential contact between faces of the modified mesh and target.

-.. admonition:: This is a dynamic real-time modifier!
+.. tip:: This is a dynamic real-time modifier!
-   :class: nicetip

    If you have marked your Objects to show the Edges (in Properties Window, Object Properties context, Display Tab, click *Wire*),